Skip to Content

 Contact details +64 (06) 356 9099 ext.
 83089

-My research focuses on the interface between science, politics and the public.
-I have a strong interest in climate change politics and the social dimensions of wildlife management.
-I am currently investigating the political discourses shaping social responses to climate change in Australia and New Zealand.
+My research focuses on the interface between science, politics, policy and the public.
+I have a strong interest in climate change politics and I am currently investigating the political discourses shaping social responses to climate change in Australia and New Zealand.
 I am also currently involved in research exploring the climate change impacts of food choices, and the potential for place-based climate change engagement in national parks.

 21st Century Citizenship, Resource Development and Management